seppaleinen/angular2-day/README.md

     npm run build

-When building and running all files are placed in _./dist/_.
+When building and running all application files and _./node_modules_ files are placed in _./dist/_.

 ### Run
 Run the development server and watch for changes, continuously updating the browser with